 - Consider extra security if you are meeting in a facility that has damage or is being partially used as a shelter where traffic flow from the public may be far more than what your group was expecting.

 - Consider adding a social activity to your program.
 Coordinate with local emergency services or a local charity to find out what attendees can bring or do while there to help with relief efforts.
-While the American Red Cross prefers monetary donations, other charities may be collecting goods or have volunteer activities your attendees can participate in.
+While the American Red Cross prefers monetary donations, other charities may be collecting goods or have volunteer activities.

 - Be sensitive to the challenges the local community is facing.
 While you may want to charge in and start demanding discounts and rebates from the facility for reduced services or damages to facilities, this is the time that we need to remember the “hospitality” part of our industry.
 Don't kick them when they are down.
 Remember that your event cancellation insurance can help cover expenses other than full cancellation to help the meeting go on as planned.
 These policies in the past have covered things like tarps to cover a hole in a convention center roof so a tradeshow could go on.